-• an initialization method
+• a constructor

-\\init\\
+init

-• an str function
+$\bullet\,$ an str function

-\\str\\
+str

-• a method with at least two optional arguments (in combination with one or more regular arguments)
+- a method with at least two optional arguments (in combination with one or more regular arguments) - 4 additional methods inside the class which meet the following constraints:

-- 4 additional methods inside the class which meet the following constraints: - at least two of these methods must be nontrivial methods: 6 lines of code or more - at least one of these methods must involve a loop - at least one of these functions should involve reading/writing something from/to a file.
+- at least one must be a mutator method and at least one an accessor method - at least two of these methods must be nontrivial methods: 6 lines of code or more - at least one of these methods must involve a loop - at least one of these functions should involve reading/writing something from/to a file.
 These are both concepts that we will cover in class AFTER spring break. - 3 or more instance variables (e.g. self.name is an instance variable for the Person class).